Capture of Liège (1702): The unfought battles of Peer and Helchteren

 Campaign map of the Low Countries during the War of the Spanish Succession.

 The focus of the campaign shifted westward.
 With a field army of 68,000 men under their command, Marlborough and Athlone aimed to re-establish the Dutch connection to Maastricht by capturing Venlo, Roermond and Stevensweert.
 If the Allies could supply Maastricht it might serve as a springboard for the invasion of the Spanish Netherlands.
 On 24 July the Anglo-Dutch forces crossed the Meuse, threatening Boufflers' supply lines and forcing him to retreat towards Venlo.
 Marlborough saw an opportunity to bring Boufflers' smaller army to battle near Peer, but Athlone, mindful of the Dutch Republic's precarious strategic situation, refused to take the risk.
 As a result, Boufflers was able to withdraw.
 He discarded much of his baggage, which greatly increased his mobility, and received reinforcements that enabled him to attempt to push the Grand Alliance forces back across the Meuse.

-On 9 August the French positioned themselves northwest of Marlborough's army, near Balen, from where they threatened the Grand Alliance supply lines and the southern Dutch cities of Den Bosch and Breda.
+On 9 August, the French positioned themselves northwest of Marlborough's army, near Balen, from where they threatened the Grand Alliance supply lines and the southern Dutch cities of Den Bosch and Breda.
 The supply situation in the Anglo-Dutch camp deteriorated rapidly and only improved when the Earl of Albemarle arrived with a large convoy on 19 August, enabling the Grand Alliance to move again.
-Three days later they advanced towards Boufflers, and on 23 August the two armies deployed in battle order opposite each other on the Heath of Helchteren.
-For two days the armies stared each other down, trading cannon fire that produced several hundred casualties, before Boufflers slipped away in the night of the 25th.
-To many in the Anglo-Dutch army the episode felt like a missed chance to bring the French to battle.
+Three days later they advanced towards Boufflers, and on 23 August, the two armies deployed in battle order opposite each other on the Heath of Helchteren.
+For two days, the armies stared each other down, trading cannon fire that produced several hundred casualties, before Boufflers slipped away in the night of the 25th.
+To many in the Anglo-Dutch army, the episode felt like a missed chance to bring the French to battle.
 (Note: British writers have traditionally blamed the Dutch for the failure to engage.
-On the 23rd, Obdam's division advanced too slowly, forcing Marlborough to hold back, and the next day it was, according to Winston Churchill and David G. Chandler, supposedly the Dutch field deputies who vetoed an attack.
-Yet, as Jan Willem Wijn points out, there is no evidence that Marlborough had ordered a general advance on the 23rd, and on the 24th none of the Dutch deputies were present with the army, making their involvement impossible.
+On the 23rd, Obdam's division is accused of having advanced too slowly, forcing Marlborough to hold back, and the next day it was, according to Winston Churchill and David G. Chandler, supposedly the Dutch field deputies who vetoed an attack.
+Yet, as Jan Willem Wijn points out, there is no evidence that Marlborough had ordered a general advance on the 23rd, and on the 24th, none of the Dutch deputies were present with the army, making their involvement impossible.
 The matter, therefore, remains unclear.)